monoidic/evil_bit/README.md

 Only ethernet and layer 3 tunnels are currently supported.

-Note that this may make certain online resources which have traffic with the evil bit set inaccessible.
+Note that this may make certain online resources which block traffic with the evil bit set inaccessible.

 ## Requirements
 Dependencies include `clang`, `make`, `iproute2`, and `sed`.